Solid deuterium surface degradation at ultracold neutron sources: Experimental observations

 Figure~\ref{PSI-conditioning-2} shows the evolution of the D$_2$ vapor pressure (sensor CP006) during two subsequent conditioning procedures.
-In procedure 1 following an UCN source operation period with 1112 pulses the vapor pressure rises to a maximum of around 53\,Pa and then, without any change to the cooling conditions, drops to around 33\,Pa, similar to the maximum pressure level observed in the second procedure which was performed right afterwards.
+In procedure 1, following a UCN source operation period with 1112 pulses, the vapor pressure rises to a maximum of around 53\,Pa and then, without any change to the cooling conditions, drops to around 33\,Pa, similar to the maximum pressure level observed in the second procedure which was performed subsequently.
 Between the 2 procedures two 2\,s long proton pulses were used to check that the UCN yield was fully regained.
-The second conditioning caused no further gain of the UCN yield.
+The second conditioning resulted in no further gain of the UCN yield.
 During regular source operation the total time used for a conditioning period can be as short as 90\,min with full UCN yield recovery.

 During regular UCN source operations (see Fig.~\ref{yield-decline-LANL-PSI}, bottom, single conditioning procedures were performed many times over several months and the same pressure behavior was observed.